Narcotics Drug Types

 Opioids, commonly called prescription painkillers, are classic narcotics.
 Their primary function is to ease pain, and they do that by altering chemical messages within the brain.
 The user feels awash in euphoria, and the pain seems easier to ignore.

 Experts point out that people use opioids to treat all types of pain.

 - Chronic headaches

 For people in pain, these medications are remarkably helpful.
 But the shift in brain chemicals can also be enticing to people without a pain problem.
 A Vicodin pill and the dopamine hit it delivers may make someone feel warm, comfortable, and very happy.
 That’s a sensation that may be hard to ignore, and it could lead to compulsive use.

-But not all opioids are the same.
-Researchers point out that fentanyl, one type of narcotic, is about 50 to 100 times more potent than its chemical cousins like Vicodin.
 People taking a fentanyl hit can overdose, as they’re taking something much stronger than expected.

 It’s this worry about overdose that keeps officials tightly focused on opioid use, misuse, and trafficking.
 If they can prevent deaths by blocking supplies, this seems wise.